 A read through the literature on the term sensemaking will find volumes of works of theory, relatively little on practice, and even less that is useful.
 Ouch.

-For those academically inclined, this might be attractive and interesting, but for those who are working in the world and looking to address real problems and issues day-to-day I’d argue you pass on the entire lot, save for one thing (see below).
-The irony that something so human is rendered so inhuman and inaccessible in most of the literature is not lost on me.
+For those academically inclined this might be attractive and interesting but for those who are looking to address real problems and issues day-to-day I’d argue you pass on the entire lot, save for one thing (see below).
+It’s sadly ironic that something so human is rendered so inhuman and inaccessible in most of the literature is not lost on me.

 Trying to — pun intended — make sense of what the literature tells us in practical terms is a chore.
 It’s easy to speak of meaning-making and social processes, but what does it mean in practice?

 The one thing I’d suggest you read and familiarize yourself with is the Cynefin Framework.
 The Cynefin Framework was established twenty years ago and recently celebrated with a book edited by Dave Snowdon and others.
-The book is filled with contributions from practitioners worldwide who have learned with Dave and helped develop the Framework into among the most popular sensemaking frameworks int he world.
+The book is filled with contributions from practitioners worldwide who have learned with Dave and helped develop it into among the most popular sensemaking frameworks in the world.

 The book is worth the read, especially for those new to sensemaking and Cynefin.
 It’s a helpful guide to the framework and its application in practice.
 While Cynefin helps us with sensemaking it is only one part of the sensemaking process.